szilard/kaggle-scripts-R-pydata/README.md

 There are countless blog posts about R vs Python for data science (based on features, usage etc.), some of them giving the impression of a war.
 I do not intend to add to the flames, I just looked at some usage data and show the results.
-The results seem to align with the surveys in the sense that there is no clear winner in popularity.
+The results seem to align well with the surveys in the sense that there is no clear winner in popularity.

 ## R vs Python (and vs Julia) in Kaggle scripts